Full Post

 And this is the infamous second notch.
 You’ll see it right after you come out of the first one.
 This is where things get real.

 We sent Jenelyn down first to check out (she’s a fearless trailblazer).
 The tricky thing about climbing down this notch is that it’s a vertical wall made up of crumbly rock.
-There is actually a fairly easy way to get down it if you know the specific hand and foot holds to use.
+There is a way to get down it if you know the specific hand and foot holds to use.
 But since this was our first time, Jenelyn had to figure it all out on her own.

 This is what she had to climb down.
 This is truly dangerous if you don’t know what you’re doing.
 It probably took around an hour to get the whole team down the notch.
 We had to figure out the safest route and then guide each other down slowly.